Tell the time

 This autumn

-You can use scorso (last) and prossimo (next) before or after the name of the season.
+You can use scorso (last) and prossimo (next) either before or after the season name:

 La scorsa estate